monkeytypegame/monkeytype/CONTRIBUTING.md

    - Run `firebase projects:list` to find your firebase project id.

+1. Within the `frontend/src/scripts/constants` directory, duplicate `firebase-config-example.ts`, rename it to `firebase-config.ts` and paste in your firebase config

+   - To find it, go to the Firebase console
+   - Navigate to `Project Settings > General > Your apps`
+     - If there are no apps in your project, create a new web app
+   - In the `SDK setup and configuration` section, select `npm`
+   - The Firebase config will be visible below

+1. Enable Firebase Authentication (optional)

+   - In the Firebase console, go to `Authentication > Sign-in method`
+   - Click on `Email/Password`, enable it, and save
+   - Click on `Google`, add a support email and save

-1. Generate a Firebase Admin private key
+1. Generate a Firebase Admin private key (optional, only needed if you want to work on the backend)

    - In your Firebase console, go to Project Settings > Service Accounts
    - Click "Generate New Private Key"
    - Save as `serviceAccountKey.json` inside the `backend/credentials/` directory.

-1. Enable Firebase Authentication

-   - In the Firebase console, go to `Authentication > Sign-in method`
-   - Click on `Email/Password`, enable it, and save
-   - Click on `Google`, add a support email and save

 #### Mongo Setup